 I’ve been a member of the Entomology and Plant Pathology Department since 1977, when I was hired fresh out of graduate school by Dr. Carroll Southards.
 I was born and raised in Detroit.
 My passion for nature developed early (four years old!) and eventually led me to the entomology program at Michigan State University, where I received the B.S. degree in 1972 and an M.S. degree in 1974.
-My M.S. work, under the supervision of the late C. W. Laughlin.
+My M.S. work was under the supervision of the late C. W. Laughlin.
 I continued in nematology at the University of Georgia (Ph.D., 1977) under Richard S. Hussey, studying the movement of nematicides in soil and the population dynamics of cotton nematodes.
 In my tenure at Tennessee I have worked extensively on management of root-knot nematodes, nematode community structure in woody ornamental nurseries and annual crops, and nematode systematics.
 I have also maintained a significant effort in the taxonomy of Collembola and Protura.
 Most of these endeavors have been successful in large part to the excellent graduate students I have had over the years; their successes are major sources of satisfaction to me.
 My extensive cross-training in entomology, plant pathology and nematology has allowed me to serve as a swing person in the department, teaching not only nematology but also portions of entomology and plant pathology courses.
 Another important aspect has been my long-term involvement in scientific editing.
 I have served as the Editor-in-Chief of Journal of Nematology, and for many years now have been an editor for the megajournal Zootaxa.
+I am a Fellow of the Society of Nematologists and was named the Michigan State University Distinguished Alumnus in Entomology in 2018.

 My research interests are extremely broad-based and my various skill sets have proven to be useful in a number of ways.
 My main focus is on the taxonomy and community composition of soil micro- and mesofauna, with emphasis on nematodes, springtails (Collembola) and Protura.
-Currently I collaborate with colleagues in the U.S.A., Australia, Iran and Ukraine on systematics of Collembola and Protura.
+Currently I collaborate with colleagues in the U.S., Algeria, Australia and Ukraine on systematics of Collembola, Protura and other hexapods.
 My lab has high-end light (BF, PC, DIC) microscopes equipped with high-resolution cameras, so we do a ton of imaging that enhances our understanding of what we are viewing and improves the publications we develop.
 Among the current projects:

-Post Doctoral Associate Gary Phillips is doing the first extensive survey of nematodes inhabiting millipede intestines.
+My colleague Dr. Gary Phillips and I are continuing the first extensive survey of nematodes inhabiting millipede intestines.
 These nematodes are kleptoparasites; they actually eat the bacteria that live in the millipede gut, and do not normally harm the millipede.
 Nearly every millipede at least 2 mm wide contains nematodes, sometimes exceeding 1,000 in a single intestine.
-We estimate at least 30 species live in North American millipedes.
+We estimate at least 40 species live in North American millipedes.
 Most of them are new species and we are actively describing them.

 The following is a summary of how I try to relate to graduate students.